-Strep is a bacterium meaning that it has a cell wall, cytoplasm, DNA, and can replicate independently thereby rendering it susceptible to a host of antibiotics including penicillin.
+Strep is a bacterium meaning that it has a cell membrane, cytoplasm, DNA, and can replicate independently thereby rendering it susceptible to a host of antibiotics including penicillin.
 Viruses, on the other hand, lacking these same attributes do not respond to routine antibiotics.
 There are many varieties of strep including S. pneumoniae, the most common cause of pneumonia, but for the remainder of this post when I use the word strep, I am referring to group A beta-hemolytic strep, the bug that causes strep throat.

 Everybody, at one time or another, has awakened with a horrible sore throat, the feeling that you’re swallowing razor blades, and the fever and achiness that accompanies it–to use a sophisticated medical term, “Yecchh!”
 Sore throats are responsible for more than 15 million doctor visits annually.
 But how many of these sore throats are caused by strep and how many of them need antibiotics?